 Suppose that we model a jump by means of a change in location combined with a change in time.
-When two jumps occur in close proximity in space or time, they are said to be juxtaposed.
-Often, a second jump will start from where and when a first jump ends and the two juxtaposed jumps amount to a single jump: then the jumps are said to be composed.
+In my constructions, "location" is a very broad term and includes street addresses, particular muscles and musical tones.
+When two jumps between locations occur in close proximity in space and time, they are said to be juxtaposed, a term based on Piagetian child psychology, where primitive thought is constituted by happenstance juxtapositions of images.
+In models, a second jump may start from where and when a first jump ends and the two juxtaposed jumps amount to a single jump: then the jumps are said to be composed.
 A step down a staircase is followed by another step and so forth, amounting to one big step.
-Repeated jumps sum to one big jump.
-A connected sequence of jumps or steps can make up a course of action that can be imitated or that can be compared with other courses of action.
+A connected sequence of jumps or steps can make up a course of action that has a unitary character and that can, e.g., be compared with other courses of action.
 Often, a course of action has a purpose or goal.
 This essay concludes with discussion of purposeful courses of action in actual life, namely, athletic contests and civil trials in courts.
-Jumps in athletics are simple and step by step; complex jumps in civil trials include motions, objections, jury verdicts and dismissals.
+Jumps in athletics are simple and step by step; complex jumps in civil trials include motions, objections, dismissals and jury verdicts.